dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 - The database where the object is created will be the database configured at the [environment level in dbt Cloud](/docs/dbt-cloud-environments), or in the `profiles.yml` in dbt Core.

 - The schema depends on whether a [custom schema](/docs/build/custom-schemas) has been defined for the model:
-    - If no custom schema is defined, the schema where the object is created will be the schema that has been configured in dbt Cloud (`dbt_username` for Dev and the configured default schema for any deployment environment); or the schema in the `profiles.yml` in dbt Core.
+    - If no custom schema is defined, the object will be created in the schema configured in dbt Cloud (`dbt_username` for Dev and the default schema for deployment environments) or the schema in the `profiles.yml` in dbt Core.

         - Note: Automated CI jobs are a specific case, where the schema name is derived from the job number and PR number: `dbt_cloud_pr_<job_id>_<pr_id>`
     - If a custom schema has been defined, it will concatenate the schema from above with the custom one.
         - For example, if the configured schema is `dbt_myschema` and the custom one is `marketing`, the objects will be created under `dbt_myschema_marketing`.